dart-lang/sdk/pkg/dev_compiler/doc/GENERIC_METHODS.md

 ## Using generic method type parameters

-You've seen some examples already, but you can use a generic type parameter anywhere you would expect in a generic method.
+You've seen some examples already, but you can use a generic type parameter almost anywhere you would expect in a generic method.

 * Inside the method's parameter list:

     ```dart
     takeThing<T>(T thing) { ... }
-    //           ^-- here
+    //           ^-- Here.
     ```

 * Inside type annotations in the body of the method: